tobihol/zotero-mas-metadata/README.md

 ### Logprob

-Sucessfull query responses from the MAS API come with a probability (`prob`) value between 0 and 1.
-This value determines how likely the response is correct (higher - more likely to be correct).
+Successfully query responses from the MAS API come with a probability (`prob`) value between 0 and 1.
+This value determines how likely the response is to be correct (higher - more likely to be correct).

-In the setting `Tools -> MASMetaData Preferences...` you can edit a cutoff probability.
+In the setting `Tools -> MASMetaData Preferences... -> Advanced Settings` you can edit a cutoff probability.
 Responses with lower probability than the cutoff are excluded.
-The setting use the logarithm of the probability (`logprob`) for ease of use.
+The setting uses the logarithm of the probability (`logprob`) for ease of use.